 '''

-list item 1

-list item 2

-list item 3

-list item 3
+list item 1list item 2list item 3

 '''

 The indicates that the list items will be numbered (ordered), and the tags indicate that the list items will be bulleted (unordered).

 The ONLY THING that can go inside the tag or the tag are (or list items).